-The VIPARSPECTRA V300 has been the number one best seller among grow lights, so we reviewed it to find out why it is so popular.
-We’re always on the lookout for good products to recommend.
+[UPDATED] The V300 VIPARSPECTRA 300W LED grow light has been the number one best seller among indoor grow lights, so we reviewed it to find out why it is so popular.
+We’re always on the lookout for good LED grow lighting to recommend.

 The far ends of the spectrum are invisible to the human eye, so that’s why some of the LEDs don’t look like they are lit.
 That doesn’t mean it’s safe to look at the panel when it’s turned on.
 Use protection like the Method Seven Grow Room Glasses.
 That way you don’t damage your eyes, and you can inspect your plants without turning off your panel or needing a different light.

-Growers in the past used HPS/HID lights.
-Those abbreviations mean “high pressure sodium/high intensity discharge.”
+Growers in the past used HPS/MH HID lights.
+Those abbreviations mean “high pressure sodium/metal halide high intensity discharge.”
 That kind of lamp needed an additional component called ballast to keep their light output from flickering too much.
-They put out a lot of heat and suck up a lot of electricity.
+They put out a lot of heat, suck up a lot of electricity and the bulbs need replacing regularly.

 While it’s rated for 300-watts output, it only consumes 136 watts of energy.
 That’s less than running three 60-watt incandescent bulbs (not like you can find those for sale anymore).

-The 5-watt LED bulbs that VIPARSPECTRA uses come from well-known companies like Bridgelux and Epileds that have good reputations.
+The 5-watt LED bulbs that VIPARSPECTRA uses come from well-known companies like Bridgelux and Epiled, manufacturers that both have good reputations.
 VIPARSPECTRA has the LEDs mounted at a 90-degree angle pointing straight down at your plants.

 When they mention lumens and PAR, they’re talking about the intensity of the light emitted by the V300 panel.
 Lumens are for humans, so don’t try to measure the quality of your light by how bright it would be to your eyes.
 What matters is PAR, which is a measurement of the intensity and coverage of the light.